Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/slides.md

 Other features?
 - :notebook: Works with images & files
   (:cry: parcelitte don't support this, :ok_hand: CopyQ does)
-- ♻ Keep history after system reboot (they all do)
+- :recycle: Keep history after system reboot (they all do)
 - :pencil: Modify / clean your clipboard history
 - :raised_hands: Work with multiple items (for multi-cursor editors)